alvincrespo/backbone-boilerplate/README.markdown

 The purpose of this boilerplate is to ease in frontend devs into Backbone.js development by providing a framework of organization to a frontend mvc application.

+This boilerplate is very low level, with no requirements on an AMD based script loader or build script.
+It is to get you off the ground quickly with as little dependencies as possible.

 ## Tech Stack

 * HTML5